User Guide#

 --conda-configs CONDA_CONFIGS

-Comma separated list of conda configuration parameters to write into the .condarc file in the project directory.
-The
+Comma separated list of conda configuration parameters to write into the .condarc file in the

 --lock Create the conda-lock.<env>.yml file(s)